tristan-deep/NLP_disaster_tweets/README.md

 ### CNN + LSTM Model
 Model with convolutional modules + LSTM placed after that.

+Theorethical motivation:
+Convolutional neural networks can be powerful feature extractors (and they have especially proven their effectiveness in computer vision related tasks), however we also expect them to be able to extract features from our tokenized sequence of words, which is a sentence.

+The features that the CNN has extracted are then input to a LSTM

 Hparam search conclusions:
 *Tested models with varying amount of Dropout, conv filter size, number of conv modules and number of conv filters.